givelotus/lotus-bot/README.md

 To run the automated install, paste and execute the following command in your terminal: `curl https://raw.githubusercontent.com/givelotus/lotus-bot/main/install.sh | sudo bash`

+After the installation completes, you will need to edit your `/opt/lotus-bot/.env` file to fill in the appropriate values for your platform!

 The `install.sh` script will:
   - Clone this repository to `/opt/lotus-bot` directory
   - Create a new system user with the repository as its `$HOME` folder and ensure proper permissions